1. The flavor of Christianity you grew up with isn’t the only flavor out there.

 7. Jesus valued compassion and empathy over rule following.

 Truth be told, Jesus wasn’t an “anything goes” kind of person but he also wasn’t a rigid rule follower.
 Instead, Jesus valued empathy and compassion over man-made rule following.
 Jesus was a rule-breaker with things like being a friend of gluttons (instead of following the book of Proverbs), and did good works instead of resting on the Sabbath (one of the things that got him killed).
-The Jesus of the New Testament seems to be someone who chooses the side of compassion when there is tension between rule following and loving others.
+The Jesus of the New Testament seems to be someone who chooses the side of compassion when there is tension between rule following and loving others.8.
+The end-times stuff was all made up less than 200 years ago.

 I was almost 33 years old before I found out that other Christians didn’t believe in the modern end-times rapture garbage.
 Doom-and-gloom rapture/end times theology is not part of historic Christianity– it came from a man named John Nelson Darby who was just born in 1800.
 Now, just because something is “new” doesn’t mean it is wrong, but pastors should probably give full disclosure on this: the end times madness is new, not part of historic Christianity, and is unique to evangelical fundamentalism.